Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

     Trainer is init now

 .. tip::
-    See full list of 12+ hooks in the :ref:`callbacks`.
+    See full list of 12+ hooks in the :ref:`extensions/callbacks`.

 ----------------